 Hello Aunt Vadge,

-My girl is 5 years old, and has labial adhesion.
-I was using hormonal cream, but it helped just for that time, and once we stopped using it, her labia minora closed again.
-It is not giving any discomfort to my daughter, so we stopped using it.
-Her labia minora is closed almost completely.
-There is just a very small opening, maybe 0.5cm long.
+My girl is 5 years old and has labial adhesion.
+I was using a hormonal cream, but it helped only while we used it, and once we stopped her labia minora closed again.
+It isn’t giving her any discomfort, so we stopped.
+Her labia minora are closed almost completely, with just a very small opening, maybe 0.5cm long.

-Now, she has started getting cracks on her vulva.
-They are healing fast, but they appear, then another and then another.
-She is not complaining that it is itchy today.
-I helped her to wash herself before bed, and noticed that the upper side where her clitoris was very red, and she said, sore.
+Now she has started getting cracks on her vulva.
+They heal fast, but they appear, then another, then another.
+She isn’t saying it is itchy today.
+I helped her wash before bed and noticed the upper part near her clitoris was very red, and she said it was sore.
 A tiny bit of blood was on the cotton wool when I wiped it.

 What could it be?
 What should I use?
-Now I am just cleaning it with water, doing chamomile baths, and apply some Sudocrem [nappy rash cream].
+Right now I am just cleaning it with water, doing chamomile baths, and applying some Sudocrem [nappy rash cream].

 Mother